Edmonton LRT: History

-In 1962, Canadian Bechtel Ltd. was commissioned to develop a plan for Edmonton's rapid transit system.
-Construction began in 1974 with a budget of $65 million.
 Edmonton became the first city in North America with a metropolitan population of less than one million to build a modern light rail system.
-The population was just over 445,000 when construction started on the route in 1974.
 It also became the first city in Western Canada to operate a rapid transit system.
 Testing of the new line started in 1977 with regular service starting April 22, 1978, in time for the 1978 Commonwealth Games.
 The line followed a CN right-of-way from Belvedere Station to Stadium Station (near Commonwealth Stadium), via an intermediate stop at Coliseum Station (near Northlands Coliseum), and then continued in a tunnel under 99 Street to Central Station, at Jasper Avenue and 100 Street, including an intermediate stop at Churchill Station.
 The original line was 6.9 km long.

 Planning influences included the rail systems of Toronto (for dimensions), Montreal (underground environment), Cleveland (reuse of existing rail right of way), as well as Netherlands and Germany (feeder bus routes with timed-transfers, and choice of rolling stock).
 Operating practices were influenced by the MBTA Green Line, British trams, and the Canadian National Railway.

 When the line opened, fare collection was modelled on traditional rapid transit lines, with booth attendants.
 Low volumes of activity at some entrances led to weekend closures of alternate station entrances.
 In November 1980, Edmonton Transit (as it was then named) switched to a modified European-style "proof of payment" system, retaining the old turnstiles to issue the new receipts.
 Fares were now collected by automated ticket vending machines with irregular proof of payment inspectors, which permitted keeping all entrances open and required fewer staff.

-Every station on the line built since 1983 has been built with full accessibility for persons with disabilities.
+Every station on the line constructed since 1983 has been built with full accessibility for persons with disabilities.
 The 1998 and 2001 upgrades to the Belvedere and Clareview stations involved installation of roofs and lengthening of platforms to accommodate five-car trains.

 The LRT system had an estimated 18,220 weekday passenger boardings in 1978.
 24 years later, after the completion of six new underground stations in the downtown and with a new terminus at the University of Alberta, boardings more than doubled to 39,550 in 2002.
 The LRT system continues to expand, and operated with 18 stations, 24.3 km of double track and ridership of 110,786 average weekday boardings in 2018.
-Extensions of the LRT system has resulted in significant increases in ridership; ridership increased nearly 78% in the first full year of the South Campus and Century Park extensions (2011 versus 2008), and increased 15% in the first full year of the NAIT extension (2016 versus 2014).
+Extensions of the LRT system have resulted in significant increases in ridership; ridership increased nearly 78% in the first full year of the South Campus and Century Park extensions (2011 versus 2008), and increased 15% in the first full year of the NAIT extension (2016 versus 2014).